 Should I go with a specialty women’s insurer?

-Not in most cases.
 Laws prohibit insurers from barring a gender from its services, which means that if you find an insurer marketing itself for women only, it’s likely nothing more than a clever advertising gimmick.

 What if my ID doesn’t match my gender identity?